Dortmund Sparkassen Chess Meeting

-The Dortmund Sparkassen Chess Meeting is an elite chess tournament held every summer in Dortmund, Germany.
-Dortmund is an invite-only event, with the exception that one slot at Dortmund is awarded to the winner of the annual Aeroflot Open in Moscow.
+The Dortmund Sparkassen Chess Meeting is an open chess tournament held every summer in Dortmund, Germany.
+Until 2020, Dortmund was an invite-only event, with the exception that one slot at Dortmund was awarded to the winner of the annual Aeroflot Open in Moscow.
+After an interruption due to the COVID-19 pandemic, the meeting was relaunched as the Sparkassen Chess Trophy International Dortmund Chess Days.

-The tournament is usually played in a round-robin or double round-robin format.
+The elite tournament was usually played in a round-robin or double round-robin format.
 However, it took the form of a series of heads-up matches in 2002 and 2004.
 The 2002 Dortmund event was also notable in that it served as the Candidates Tournament for the Classical World Chess Championship 2004.
 Péter Lékó won, defeating Veselin Topalov in the finals.

+A flagship event of the newer incarnation is the "No Castling Masters", played according to No Castling Chess rules.
+It is accompanied by large open events and invite-only cup competitions.

-The title sponsor is Sparkasse Dortmund.
+The title sponsor is Sparkasse Dortmund, the local public savings bank.